Neuro Pain Consultants

 Pain Management and Anesthesia Physicians located in Bloomfield Township, Clarkston and Sterling Heights, MI

 Radiculopathy, commonly known as a pinched nerve or sciatica, can lead to pain that’s so severe, even walking becomes uncomfortable.
 Before your radiculopathy condition worsens, see how the team at Neuro Pain Consultants can help.
-The board-certified practitioners offer regenerative and holistic radiculopathy treatments in the Bloomfield Hills, Clarkston, Macomb Township, and West Bloomfield, Michigan, clinic locations.
+The board-certified practitioners offer regenerative and holistic radiculopathy treatments in the Bloomfield Hills, Clarkston, Macomb Township, Sterling Heights, and West Bloomfield, Michigan, clinic locations.
 Schedule your radiculopathy exam online or call your closest office directly.